tomek-szczesny/universal_fan_ctrl/README.md

 - On-board or remote temperature sensor (DS18B20)

-- 2.54mm pitch input and output THT pads for soldering wires or connectors
+- 2.54mm pitch input and output THT pads for wires or connectors